adobecom/bulk-updater/blog-caas/readme.md

 ## Overview

 1. Extracting data and metadata from the existing blog content.
-2. Map Metadata tags to CaaS tags.
+2. Mapping Metadata tags to CaaS tags.
-3. Validate the extracted metadata.
+3. Validating the extracted metadata.
 4. Creating a new card-metadata block for CaaS.

 ## Usage